Spectrum Bandit Optimization: Stochastic Bandit Problem

-We introduce $B(\theta)$ as the set of {\it bad} parameters, i.e., the set of $\lambda\in \Theta$ such that configuration $M^\star$ provides the same reward as under parameter $\theta$, and yet $M^\star$ is not the optimal static configuration:
+We introduce $B(\theta)$ as the set of {\it bad} parameters, i.e., the set of $\lambda\in \Theta$ such that matching $M^\star$ provides the same reward as under parameter $\theta$, and yet $M^\star$ is not the optimal static matching:

-Then $B(\theta)=\cup_{M\neq M^\star}B_M(\theta)$ where
+Then $B(\theta)=\bigcup_{M\neq M^\star}B_M(\theta)$ where